 Adatum identified some specific goals to focus on in this first phase.
 The aExpense application in the cloud must be able to access all the same data that the on-premises version of the application can access.
 This includes the business expense data that the application processes and the user profile data, such as a user's cost center and manager, that it needs to enforce the business rules in the application.

-Your decision to move an application to the cloud should be based on clear goals and requirements.
 However, Adatum would like to remove any dependency on Active Directory from aExpense and avoid having the application call back into Adatum from the cloud.